EBIBioSamples/read_docs/docs/submit/general-guide/metadata-model.rst

 - collection date
 - geographic location (country and/or sea).

-However, partners should submit rich metadata where possible as this will enable discovery and reuse of registered samples.
+.. note:: partners should submit rich metadata where possible as this will enable discovery and reuse of registered samples.
 BioSamples allows submitters to add as many custom metadata attributes as desired.